NathanSanchezDev/ai-helper-library/docs/AIHelperLibraryDocumentation.md

 # AI Helper Library Documentation

 ## Overview
-The **AI Helper Library** is a modular and reusable library built in C# for interacting with OpenAI's API.
-It offers robust functionality for managing prompts, generating responses, and creating chatbot-like experiences with persistent context.
-The library is designed to be developer-friendly and highly customizable, making it easy to integrate AI-driven capabilities into .NET applications.
+The **AI Helper Library** is a comprehensive C# library for seamless integration with OpenAI's API.
+It provides robust support for generating responses, managing custom prompts, and creating stateful chatbot experiences.
+With built-in retry logic, proxy support, and flexible configuration, it is designed to empower .NET developers to integrate AI features efficiently.

-This documentation serves as a comprehensive guide to understanding, configuring, and extending the capabilities of the library.

 ---

 ## Features Overview

 ### Core Functionality
-1. **OpenAIClient**
+1. **OpenAIClient**:
-   - Manages communication with OpenAI's API endpoints.
+   - Fully customizable interaction with OpenAI's endpoints.
-   - Configurable support for models such as `GPT-3.5-Turbo` and `GPT-4`.
+   - Supports models such as `GPT-3.5-Turbo`, `GPT-4`, `GPT-4o` and more.
-   - Single-turn and multi-turn conversations with retained context.
-   - Automatically manages chat history with configurable limits.

-2. **Prompt Management**
-   - **Predefined Prompts**: Use built-in templates for tasks like summarization or Q&A.
+   - Configurable retry logic and error handling.
+   - Proxy support for secure connections in restricted environments.

+2. **Dynamic Prompt Management**:
-   - **Dynamic Prompts**: Programmatically create, store, and reuse custom prompts.
+   - Define, store, and reuse dynamic prompts programmatically.
+   - Add contextual system prompts for AI behavior customization.

-3. **Configuration Options**
+3. **Configuration Options**:
-   - Allows fine-tuning via `AIExtensionHelperConfiguration`, including token limits, temperature, and logging.
+   - Fine-tune behavior via `AIExtensionHelperConfiguration`, including proxy settings, retries, and instruction overrides.

-4. **Chatbot Instances**
+4. **Chatbot Management**:
-   - Persistent context for multiple chatbot sessions.
+   - Maintain conversation histories for multiple independent chatbot sessions.
-   - Maintain conversation history for enhanced user experience.

-5. **Error Handling**
-   - Validates inputs and manages API errors gracefully.
-   - Logs detailed error messages when enabled.

-6. **Sample Console Application**
-   - Demonstrates key features with a lightweight CLI for testing and integration.
+   - Configurable message limits for context management.

+5. **Retry and Logging**:
+   - Built-in retry logic with exponential backoff.
+   - Optional request/response logging for debugging.

 ---

 ## Installation Guide

 ### Prerequisites
-1. Install the .NET SDK (version 6.0 or later).
+1. Install the .NET SDK (6.0 or higher).
 2. Obtain an OpenAI API key from the [OpenAI Platform](https://platform.openai.com/).

 ### Setting Up the Project